Francis Liang: Deputy Minister of Economic Affairs

 During Liang's concurrent tenures as Vice Minister of Economic Affairs and Chief Trade Negotiator, and later as Deputy Minister, Liang played an instrumental role in the signing of the Economic Cooperation Framework Agreement (ECFA) between China and Taiwan in 2010, a bilateral investment accord with Japan in 2011, the Cross-Straits Investment Protection and Promotion Agreement in 2012, an economic cooperation agreement with New Zealand (ANZTEC) and an economic partnership agreement with Singapore (ASTEP) in 2013.
 He also co-chaired the first three Regular Meetings of the Cross-Straits Economic Cooperation Committee as Chief Delegate from Taiwan, and actively promoted closer economic and trade relations with the US and the European Union.

 In recognition of Liang's achievements, the Ministry of Economic Affairs (MOEA) conferred upon him the Medal of Economic Contribution, First Order, on February 13, 2014, making him the first government official ever to receive the honor.

 Civil career

 In February 2014, Liang tendered his resignation from the Ministry citing health reasons.
 He was later appointed as an adviser to the Executive Yuan.
 In August that year, Liang was appointed the chairman of the Taiwan External Trade Development Council.

-Since then, Liang has led a team of over 1,200 trained specialists across its Taipei headquarter, 4 domestic branch offices and 60 overseas branch offices worldwide, organizing more than 300 overseas trade promotion events and 40 international trade shows each year.
+Since then, Liang has led a team of over 1,200 trained specialists across its Taipei headquarters, 4 domestic branch offices and 60 overseas branch offices worldwide, organizing more than 300 overseas trade promotion events and 40 international trade shows each year.

 Diplomatic career

-Since December 2016, Liang served as the head of the Taipei Representative Office in Singapore to promote bilateral relations between Taiwan and Singapore.
+Liang served as the head of the Taipei Representative Office in Singapore to promote bilateral relations between Taiwan and Singapore from 2016-2023.
+He retired from public service at the end of his posting.